 In our society today we are flooded with the thought that thinness equals health.
-Either spoken right out loud or through more subtle ways.
-The idea that weight is synonymous with health can actually lead to bias and stigmatization that can actually be quite harmful.
+Either spoken out loud or through more subtle ways.
+The idea that weight is synonymous with health can lead to bias and stigmatization that is incredibly harmful.
 It’s called weight stigma and it’s real and pervasive.

 Weight stigma, also known as weight bias or weight-based discrimination, is discrimination or stereotyping based on a person’s weight and size.
 This can look like shaming, blaming, “concern trolling” online and even participating in physical abuse towards someone based on their size (1).
 It can occur to individuals on the spectrum of body shape and size.

 Weight stigma happens all around us at work, school, in the media, in the home and even at the doctor’s office.
 Weight stigma has been shown to increase body dissatisfaction, a leading risk factor in the development of eating disorders.

 Weight stigma is, unfortunately, very prevalent in our society today.
 It can be found in a variety of very common settings and contributes to the cemented beliefs of the victims that their bodies are “wrong” and must be changed.

 - In the classroom: Studies show that prevalence of weight stigma perpetrates classroom settings (from both fellow classmates and teachers) and leads to increased incidences of bullying, impairment of student’s educational experience and decreased percentage of students pursuing a higher level of education (3).

 - In the media: Weight bias is thought to be perpetuated by the media through idealization of thin bodies and under-representation and stereotyping of larger bodies.
 When characters in larger bodies are portrayed they are commonly the targets of fat humor and stigmatization (4).